TaisukeYasuda/cmimc-problem-proposals/README.md

 # USMCA Problem Proposals
-Web app for problem proposals for the (United States Math Competition Association)[usmath.org].
+Web app for problem proposals for the [United States Math Competition Association](usmath.org).

 ## Project Structure
 This project runs a node server and a MySQL database and serves a frontend based on React/Redux and Materialize.